270100pcti/businessbeaconbackend/readme.md

 # BUSINESS BEACON
 An app to help consumers to help connect with businesses

+# INFO
+Building this app from scratch was no easy feat-- it undeniably had its drawbacks as we continuously ran into walls throughout the development process.
+It felt like each time we would add a new component to the app, the rest would start to fail, and thus, the strenuous process of debugging would start over once again.
+As said in a previous essay, the app is summarized into three parts: the user page, the business page and the database that bridges the two aforementioned worlds.
+The business page and the user page are both frontends, displaying the fruits of labor generated from the backend, otherwise known as the database.
+Such a task to connect all three provided many difficulties in development.
+As a team of four, we decided to split up the three tasks: one person would handle the database, one would handle the user page and the other two would handle the business page.

 # HOW TO  RUN
 To run the app, clone the repo and run the following commands: